allproxy/allproxy/README.md

 * On the left side panel click the `Restore Session` button
 * From the Restore Session Modal click `Restore` to restore a sample session

+You may also make some local configuration changes:
+* Edit `Queries`
+* Click the gear icon in the uppert right to change `JSON Settings`

 ### Install

 > Options: